 After a person is convicted of a crime, whether through a guilty plea, plea bargain, or jury verdict, the appropriate legal punishment is determined at the sentencing phase of a trial.
 During this phase, a judge usually has some level of discretion in fashioning the appropriate punishment for a particular crime.
-Below you will find an overview of sentencing laws in the U.S.
+Continue reading for an overview of sentencing laws in the U.S.

 Types of Sentences